Anne de Courcy

-Anne Grey de Courcy (née Barrett; born 1927) is an English biographer and journalist, including as women's editor on the London Evening News, as a columnist for the London Evening Standard and as a feature writer for the Daily Mail.
+Anne Grey de Courcy (née Barrett; born December 1927) is an English biographer and journalist, including as women's editor on the London Evening News, as a columnist for the London Evening Standard and as a feature writer for the Daily Mail.

 Early life and education

-Anne Grey Barrett was born in 1927, daughter of Major John Lionel Mackenzie Barrett (d.
+Anne Grey Barrett was born in December 1927, daughter of Major John Lionel Mackenzie Barrett (d.
 1940), of The Tallat, Northleach, Gloucestershire, an officer in the 13th/18th Royal Hussars, and Evelyn Kathleen Frances (1898–1987), daughter of Thomas Stewart Porter, of Clogher Park, County Tyrone (he took his mother's family name, Porter, instead of his father's, Ellison-Macartney, as an heir of the Porter family of Belle Isle, County Longford) Her mother was a descendant of Sir Alan Bellingham, 3rd Baronet.
 A brother, Christopher, was born in 1930.
 She was educated at Wroxall Abbey, in Warwickshire.

 Career

 De Courcy worked for the London Evening News as women's editor in the 1970s.
 In 1980, de Courcy joined the London Evening Standard as a columnist.
 Between 1982 and 2003, she was a feature writer for the Daily Mail.

 Since 1969, she has produced a number of books, including biographies and social histories.
+Her stories usually cover women's heroism through historical events (Debs at War, 1939: The Last Season, The Fishing Fleet).